-- 2. Applicants must submit the following to the Office of Admissions: - a.
+- 1. Applicants must submit the following to the Office of Admission: admissions@sjhcon.edu - a.
 Readmission application and two professional letters of recommendation (excluding St. Joseph's College of Nursing administrators and the Office of Admissions). - b.
 The readmission application is available on-line, Readmission Application - c.
 Any supporting documentation for extenuating circumstances. - d.
 A type-written personal statement addressing the following: - i.
 Insight into the causes for failures and include explanation of supporting documentation for extenuating circumstances.
 Include resolution of any documented concerns; - ii.
 Obstacles encountered that prevented success in coursework; - iii.
 A detailed plan including strategies for future success; - iv.
 Why the applicant feels they should be readmitted; - v.
 What life changes will be made to foster success if readmitted; - vi.
-Any additional information the panel should consider when making their decision. - 3.
+Any additional information the panel should consider when making their decision. - 2.
 The application will be reviewed by the Office of Admissions for completeness.
-Once the application is complete, the Admission Coordinator or designee will recommend whether the applicant should be interviewed by the readmission panel. - 4.
-For those applicants who are recommended to be interviewed by the readmission panel, the Office of Admissions will coordinate scheduling a date and time for the faculty panel to convene. - 5.
-The readmission panel and student will meet for approximately 1 hour. - 6.
+Once the application is complete, the Admission Coordinator or designee will recommend whether the applicant should be interviewed by the readmission panel. - 3.
+For those applicants who are recommended to be interviewed by the readmission panel, the Office of Admissions will coordinate scheduling a date and time for the faculty panel to convene. - 4.
+The readmission panel and student will meet for approximately 1 hour. - 5.
 The readmission panel chaired by the Admission Coordinator or designee, as a non-voting representative, and the panel consisting of three voting neutral faculty members.
 A nursing faculty member from Le Moyne College will be a part of the readmission panel if the applicant is part of the DDPN or A-DDPN option.
-Course Leaders and Faculty members who have had the applicant on clinical and/or was the academic advisor are generally exempt from participating in the faculty panel.
+Course Leaders and Faculty members who have had the applicant on clinical and/or was the academic advisor are generally exempt from participating in the faculty panel. - 6.
+All readmission panel members and the applicant will be required to sign a confidentiality statement.

-- 7. All readmission panel members and the applicant will be required to sign a confidentiality statement. - 8.
-The application, transcripts, and any additional confidential documents related to the dismissal will be available in the Office of Admission for review by the readmission panel prior to interviewing the applicant. - 9.
+- 7. The application, transcripts, and any additional confidential documents related to the dismissal will be available in the Office of Admission for review by the readmission panel prior to interviewing the applicant. - 8.
 Any discussion and all written materials related to the applicant's readmission are confidential.
 Written notes must be destroyed at the end of the meeting.
-All relevant documents will be placed in the applicant's confidential file. - 10.
-Following the readmission panel, a written summary of the meeting including recommendations and the readmission rubric will be given to the Office of Admission from a designated faculty panel member. - 11.
-The Office of Admission will notify the applicants in writing regarding the final decision, recommendations, contingencies, and semester/date of enrollment. - 12.
-Readmitted students must comply with all enrollment requirements and complete any contingencies/ obligations (financial, academic, and social) prior to returning to the program.
-All students eligible for readmission are considered on a case-by-case basis and at the discretion of St. Joseph's College of Nursing.
+All relevant documents will be placed in the applicant's confidential file. - 9.
+Following the readmission panel, a written summary of the meeting including recommendations and the readmission rubric will be given to the Office of Admission from a designated faculty panel member. - 10.
+The Office of Admission will notify the applicants in writing regarding the final decision, recommendations, contingencies, and semester/date of enrollment. - 11.
+Readmitted students must comply with all enrollment requirements and complete any contingencies/ obligations (financial, academic, and social) prior to returning to the program. - 12.
+Any student on readmission will be on a Student Success Plan. - 13.
+All students eligible for readmission are considered on a case-by-case basis and at the discretion of St. Joseph's College of Nursing. - If the student does not complete the degree requirements within the five-year timeframe from the date of original matriculation, the student will be required to re-apply to SJCON and repeat the nursing program.
+This includes general education coursework that is outdated.